haricharanvihari/extensive_ag/S3_AG/README.md

-# Metal Price AI Agent (Firefox Extension)
+# Metal Price Agent (Firefox Extension)

-Metal Price AI Agent is an agentic AI-powered Firefox extension and Python tool that calculates the final purchase cost of gold and silver in India.
+Metal Price Agent is an agentic AI-powered Firefox extension and Python tool that calculates the final purchase cost of gold and silver in India.
 It considers live market prices from Yahoo Finance, real-time USD to INR exchange rates, making charges, and the specific Indian GST structure (3% on metal, 5% on making charges).

 ## Project Description